Agustín Feced

-Agustín Feced (born June 11, 1921, died 1980s or 1990s) was a Major and Commander of the Argentine National Gendarmerie, and the head of the Police of the Province of Santa Fe for the city of Rosario, during the Dirty War.
-He was in charge of the 2nd Regional Police Corps, and he was also part of Intelligence Battalion 601 of the Argentine Army since June 1974, before the beginning of the military dictatorship, in the last days of the presidency of Juan Perón.
+Agustín Feced (born June 11, 1921, died 1980s or 1990s) was a major and commander of the Argentine National Gendarmerie, and the head of the police of the Province of Santa Fe for the city of Rosario, during the Dirty War.
+He was in charge of the 2nd Regional Police Corps, and he was part of Intelligence Battalion 601 of the Argentine Army from June 1974, before the beginning of the military dictatorship, in the last days of the presidency of Juan Perón.

 He was born in Acebal, Santa Fe.
-He was officially declared dead in 1986 but this is disputed, it has been widely claimed that he was still alive after this date.
+He was officially declared dead in 1986 but this is disputed.
+It has been widely claimed that he was still alive after this date.

 Disappearance

 Between 1976 and 1979, and already under the dictatorship of the Proceso de Reorganización Nacional, Feced was the head of the Intelligence Service of the 2nd Corps, which doubled as an illegal detention center (the major one in the area, of a total of about 10).
-His office coordinated the repressive scheme in Rosario and its neighboring areas.
-People were kidnapped by squads and taken to the IS to be held and tortured.
-Feced is known to have taken part in the kidnappings, in torture sessions when the victim was for some reason interesting to him, and in the killings, which were often conducted in faraway locations and sometimes passed as fights between the police and armed terrorists.
+His office co-ordinated the repressive scheme in Rosario and its neighboring areas.
+People were kidnapped by squads and taken to the Intelligence Service to be held and tortured.
+Feced is known to have taken part in the kidnappings, in torture sessions when the victim was for some reason interesting to him, and in the killings, which were often conducted in faraway locations and sometimes passed off as fights between the police and armed terrorists.
 Two of Feced's foremost assistants in these crimes were José Rubén Lo Fiego and Mario Alfredo Marcote.

 The Intelligence Service is now a memorial site called Centro Popular de la Memoria (People's Memorial Center), preserved by an organization of victims' relatives.

 Initial investigations

 According to the extensive research conducted after the end of the Proceso, 720 people were "disappeared" in Santa Fe and 350 in Rosario.
-Feced, together with then-Commander of the 2nd Army Corps Leopoldo Galtieri, is considered responsible for most of them.
+Feced, together with the then-commander of the 2nd Army Corps Leopoldo Galtieri, is considered responsible for most of them.
 Before the closing of the case against him, Feced was accused of 270 crimes against humanity.
-Though Rosario had comparatively a smaller number of "disappeared" people than other metropolitan areas, the proportion of those kidnapped that were set free from the detention centers and camps is also smaller, and there were many more victims of torture and murder.
+Though Rosario had comparatively a smaller number of "disappeared" people than other metropolitan areas, the proportion of those kidnapped who were set free from the detention centers and camps is smaller, and there were many more victims of torture and murder.

 The Supreme Council of the Armed Council started an investigation about Feced in 1983, and produced a large amount of documentation including lists of missing people, anonymous burials in a cemetery in Rosario, and tens of criminal collaborators.